rails/rails/guides/source/configuring.md

 * `initialize_logger`: Initializes the logger (an `ActiveSupport::Logger` object) for the application and makes it accessible at `Rails.logger`, provided that no initializer inserted before this point has defined `Rails.logger`.

 * `initialize_cache`: If `Rails.cache` isn't set yet, initializes the cache by referencing the value in `config.cache_store` and stores the outcome as `Rails.cache`.
-If this object responds to the `middleware` method, its middleware is inserted after `ActionDispatch::Executor` in the middleware stack.
+If this object responds to the `middleware` method, its middleware is inserted before `Rack::Runtime` in the middleware stack.

 * `set_clear_dependencies_hook`: This initializer - which runs only if `cache_classes` is set to `false` - uses `ActionDispatch::Callbacks.after` to remove the constants which have been referenced during the request from the object space so that they will be reloaded during the following request.